 Van Morrison’s voice is an expressive instrument which synthesises his Irish roots with the R&B and jazz that he grew up hearing in Belfast.
 His exploration of Celtic Soul has effectively fuelled his entire career, as he veered between commercial pop and more uncompromising efforts.
 Even if his solo career can sometimes feel obstinate and inconsistent, his body of work is uniquely his own, and he should be remembered as a giant of his era; U2 are perhaps his only competition as Ireland’s greatest musical export.

-I’ve been working through Van Morrison’s discography this week – while I’ve left many gaps, I’m confident on what my five favourite Van Morrison albums are.
+I’ve been reviewing Van Morrison’s discography this week and I’m confident on what my five favourite Van Morrison albums are.
 So (drumroll please) presenting my five favourite Van Morrison studio albums:

 Beautiful Vision (1982):